News

 More than 150 corpses of endangered Caspian seals were found on the shore of the Caspian Sea in the Mangystau region.
 Kazakhstan’s Ministry of Agriculture told Kursiv.media that the reason for the massive death of animals is yet to be clarified.

 «In the Bautino district of the Tupkaragan district, the recent storms have washed hundreds of bodies of critically endangered seals to the shore.
-Scientists say that they have found 151 corpses for now,» Azamat Sarsenbayev, a famous Kazakhstani blogger, posted on his Instagram.
+Scientists say that they have found 151 corpses for now,» Azamat Sarsenbayev, a Kazakhstani blogger, posted on his Instagram.

 Scientists are currently investigating the cause of the seals’ deaths.
 So far, it is evident that many of the corpses show signs of “physical damage.”